vhuynhle/rust-exercises/src/chapter_1/hello.md

 ## Solution
 This is a variation of the classic "Hello, World" program.
-Instead of just printing out a fixed string, we to read a string use it in our greeting:
+Instead of just printing out a fixed string, we need to read a string use it in our greeting:

 ```
 What is your name?